aleen42/PersonalWiki/qa/cassandra.md

 #### Partition Strategics

 - In Cassandra, **Token** is the key point for partitions, and there is a unique token for each node, describing the range of data in which.
+All the tokens will be stored as a ring, and use hash value to calculate.
 - There are 3 strategics for partitions in Cassandra:
     - Random Partitioner